amazeeio/docs/tools/xdebug.md

 Important is `with Xdebug`, which tells you that the Xdebug module is properly loaded.

 If you don't see `with Xdebug` in this block, make sure that your browser sends a debugging Cookie \(search on the phpinfo page for `$_COOKIE['XDEBUG_SESSION']`\)

+### xdebug in Windows
+To support using xdebug in Windows, use [this guide](https://www.petri.com/loopback-adapter-installation-windows-server-2012) to add a loopback interface with the IP `172.16.172.16`.
+After the interface is created, restart your containers and check that the `xdebug.remote_host` is not `localhost`.

 Still problems?
 [We're happy to support you](https://docs.amazee.io/support.html)